rimjhimroy/snakeTEPID/README.md

 # SnakeTEPID

-TEPID is generally frustrating to install and there are several bugs that needs to be addressed.
-This snakemake workflow of TEPID takes care of the installations
+TEPID is generally frustrating to install and there are several bugs that still needs to be addressed.
+This snakemake workflow for TEPID seamlessly takes care of the installations and runs the full pipeline from tepid-map to genotype.py.
+All you have to do is prepare your data according to the instructions and run it.

 ## REQUIRED:

 Python 3
-Snakemake
-Conda
+Snakemake (Tested with 5.7.4) [¨problem with activation of tepid env from snakemake] Conda
 Singularity (system-wide installation, not with conda) (at the moment singularity is not working)